TICC 2026 · Invited Talk

 The apparent ranking is misleading

-Raw Pearson correlation of each subsurface count with ΔGH* (n = 96)
+Recovering the true chemistry · raw Pearson correlation of each subsurface count with ΔGH* (n = 96)

 Apparent ranking (raw r vs ΔGH*)